Diarrhea may bring uncomfortable feelings during pregnancy. Here’s how to deal with loose bowel movements as an expectant mom.

 Pregnancy brings about many changes.
-As your body responds to sudden hormonal changes, you may find yourself experiencing overwhelming emotional and physical responses--some of these are digestive problems.
+As your body responds to sudden hormonal changes, you may find yourself experiencing overwhelming emotional and physical responses–some of these are digestive problems.

-Though it occurs less frequently than constipation, loose bowel movements can be uncomfortable and exhausting, especially if you’re nearing the end of your pregnancy; the last thing you want to do is heading to the bathroom every few minutes.
+Though it occurs less frequently than constipation, loose bowel movements can be uncomfortable and exhausting, especially if you’re nearing the end of your pregnancy; the last thing you want to do is head to the bathroom every few minutes.
 Plus, the danger of dehydration can be worrisome, especially because it can affect your entire pregnancy.

 Note your bowel movements each day.
 Are you experiencing more than three loose bowel movements daily?
 Then you may have diarrhea.
 During pregnancy, diarrhea can occur as a response to dietary changes, food allergies/sensitivities, prenatal vitamins, and certain hormonal changes.